chr1sc/mod2vid/README.md

 ## Prerequisites

-You will need a Linux machine.
-I've developed this script on Ubuntu Linux, I know it works on a Mint distribution, but I can't tell you if it runs out of the box in WSL.
-There are hard-coded font-paths that will have to be considered for MacOS.
+I've developed this script on Ubuntu Linux, I know it works on a Mint distribution, but I can't tell you if it runs on any system other than Linux.

 Any recent version of bash (4.4?; 5.0?) should do the job, which should be included with most up-to-date Linux systems.